stelzinga/MF/MGT_80.Tools.md

 The Current Status is similar as the Last Status in terms of type output.
 It also includes what was done compared to the Last Status. e.g. 10% works was done, so 30% remains for the next two weeks, expected closure moved forward to 10 Sep 2030, etc.

 ### Attention Points
 Any aspects that are a potential impediment in the conclusion of any remaining actions of the Evolving Topic.
-It is possible to put Attention points *before* the Current Status, if the Attention Points are a reason for delays to have occured compated to the Last Status.
+It is possible to put Attention points *before* the Current Status, if the Attention Points are a reason for delays to have occurred compared to the Last Status.

 ### Next Actions
 Given the above, what are the expected actions to be able to conclude the Evolving Topic.
 Of course, if the Current Status = Completed then there are no Next Actions.